Highdicom: A Python library for standardized encoding of image annotations and machine learning model outputs in pathology and radiology: References

 \paragraph*{Data types and structures}

-The majority of DICOM metadata attribute values are passed into and returned from the \textit{highdicom} API using built-in Python types.
-More complex composite data types, such as content items defined by SR templates are represented by custom Python types, which are implemented in the form of Python classes.
-The value of DICOM bulkdata attributes such as Pixel Data in a Segmentation image or Graphic Data in a SR document are stored as \texttt{numpy.ndarray} objects.
-The n-dimensional \emph{NumPy} array data structure facilitates efficient accessing, manipulating, and operating on the data in computer memory and enables interoperability between \emph{highdicom} and other well-established Python libraries as well as C/C++ libraries for image processing (e.g., \emph{OpenCV}~\cite{opencv}) and machine learning (e.g., \emph{PyTorch}~\cite{NIPS2019.9015} and \emph{Tensorflow}~\cite{abadi2016tensorflow})~\cite{pmid32939066}.
+The majority of DICOM metadata attribute values that are passed to and returned from the \textit{highdicom} API upon encoding and decoding of SOP instances have primitive, built-in Python types such as strings (\texttt{str}), integers (\texttt{int}), and floats (\texttt{float}).
+To further encapsulate closely related metadata of composite DICOM data types (DICOM Sequences or Sequence Items) and to improve code readability and reusability, the \emph{highdicom} API further provides custom Python types, which are implemented in the form of Python classes and are generally derived from either \texttt{pydicom.Dataset} or \texttt{pydicom.Sequence}.
+DICOM bulkdata values such as pixel data or vector graphic data are passed to and returned from \textit{highdicom} Python classes as NumPy objects (\texttt{numpy.ndarray}).